Biblical Counsel for Listening to Music

 Satan is wholly bent to evil, and makes it his only study to dive and search into men so that he may better fasten his temptations upon them. . . .
 He does not go forward a step without noting every man’s estate, temper, age, calling, and company so that he may with greater advantage tempt to evil, and thereby bring men into the same misery and condition as himself.[4]

-Music, not unlike other forms of stimulative media, is not merely a static proposition.
-What I mean by that is that the music we choose to listen to never only enters our ears and that is as far as it goes.
-It is also through our ears that music and the messages it conveys, for better or worse, enters our mind and, ultimately, our heart.
+As with other forms of stimulative media—and music is in some ways a kind of emotional and psychological stimulant—listening to music is not merely a static proposition.
+The music we absorb never only enters our ears and that’s as far as it goes.
+On the contrary, it is through the channel of our ears that music, and the messages it conveys, for better or worse, enters our mind and, subsequently, our heart.

-There is a dimensional relationship between the music we listen to and its effect on our mind and heart (1 Sam.
+There is a spiritual relationship between the music we listen to and its spiritual effect on our mind and heart (1 Sam.
 16:23; Ps.
 71:23; Prov.
 25:20; 1 Cor.
 14:15).
-That is why biblical discernment is so very crucial when determining what type of music, if any, we choose to allow into those areas of our being (Phil.
+That is why biblical discernment is so important with regard to the type of music to which we choose to expose ourselves (Phil.
 1:9-10).
 As Dr. Burk Parsons, senior pastor of Saint Andrew’s Chapel in Sanford, Florida, writes in the July 2017 issue of Tabletalk magazine,

 Entertainment affects our minds, our homes, our culture, and our churches.
 Consequently, we must be vigilant as we use discernment in how we enjoy entertainment—looking to the light of God’s Word to guide us and inform our consciences.
 Entertainment isn’t evil in itself, and we can enjoy it as we remember that in whatever we do, our chief end is to glorify God and enjoy Him forever as we live coram Deo, before the face of our omniscient and gracious God.[1]

-In Phil.
-4:8 (NASB), the apostle Paul exhorts believers to dwell only on those things that are “excellent and worthy of praise.”
-The Greek verb “dwell” (λογίζομαι)[2] implies a deliberate and purposeful focusing of the mind on those things that are (or aren’t) deemed “worthy” in God’s estimation.
-I repeat—in God’s estimation—which is to say, in God’s judgment, which, ultimately, is all that should matter to any professing believer in Christ (Rom.
+In Philippians 4:8, the apostle Paul exhorts believers to dwell only on those things that are “excellent and worthy of praise.”
+The Greek verb “dwell” (λογίζομαι)[2] conveys the need for godly discipline and wisdom in exposing ourselves only to those things that edify and sanctify us (Rom.
 12:2; Gal.
 6:14).

-So, as followers of Christ, the question you and I must ask ourselves is: Is the music I’m choosing to allow into my ears, and thus my mind and heart, considered “worthy” in light of the character of the God in whom I profess to believe and obey (Lk.
-6:46)?
-Consider that question against the backdrop of what songwriter Bob Kauflin says in the book Worldliness: Resisting the Seduction of a Fallen World,
+It is with that purpose in mind that, as Christians, we are obligated to consider the impact music has on our soul, particularly in light of the character of the God in whom we profess to believe and serve (Lk.
+6:46).
+Consider that in light of what Christian songwriter Bob Kauflin writes in the book Worldliness: Resisting the Seduction of a Fallen World:

 What does music have to do with worldliness?
 To answer that question, we have to ask a few more.
 What motivates us to like the music we do?
 Is music entirely neutral?
 Why does music affect us so deeply?
 Does the music I listen to affect my thoughts or behavior in any way?
 Does it say anything about my relationship with God?
 Most important, are my music choices consistent with the gospel that has saved me?
 If these questions don’t seem important, think again.
 Music can be more dangerous than most of us realize.
 It has the potential to harden our hearts and weaken our faith.
 In fact, a wise Christian understands that listening to music without discernment and godly intent reveals a heart willing to flirt with the world.[3]